Home Vancouver Events Calendar Canada Day Celebrations in Metro Vancouver & the Fraser Valley

-Canada Day parades, fireworks and other July 1st events happen in Vancouver, Steveston Village, North Vancouver and other locations.
+Canada Day parades, fireworks and other July 1st events happen in Vancouver, Chilliwack, Fort Langley, North Vancouver, Maple Ridge, and other locations.

-More top venues include Vancouver’s Canada Place, West Vancouver’s John Lawson Park, Surrey‘s Bill Reid Millennium Amphitheatre, Coquitlam’s Lafarge Lake, and the list goes on.
+Other top venues include Vancouver’s Canada Place, West Vancouver’s John Lawson Park, and Surrey‘s Bill Reid Millennium Amphitheatre.
+Great events also happen at Coquitlam’s Lafarge Lake, Rocky Point Park in Port Moody, at various places in Burnaby, and the list goes on.
+Out on the water around Vancouver, there are nightclub-style events with Vancouver Boat Parties.

 This article contains information about July 1st events in the following locations: